Our plan for financial independence

 Right now, in a normal month I manage £1250 and am hoping to increase to the full £3200 once we have lower childcare costs.

-My ISA is with Interactive Investor (not an affiliate link).
+My ISA is with Interactive Investor (see here for my honest review).
 I like the interface, the market information, the range of funds available and the fact that you can do free regular investing in certain funds.

 Our aim here is to max out mine for the first year, then max them both out for 9 years.
 As we currently have £20,000 in mine, this will mean contributions of £440000 (including the existing £20,000).
 If we can assume an average growth of around 8% then we should have around £590,000 in 10 years’ time.
 If we drew down 3.5% a year, that would give an income of £20,300 or £1690 a month.